github/developer.github.com/content/v3/oauth_authorizations.md

 <%= headers 200 %>
 <%= json(:oauth_access_with_user) %>

+## Reset an authorization

+OAuth applications can use this API method for resetting the token of a valid OAuth token without end user involvement.
+Applications must save the "token" property in the response, because changes take effect immediately.
+You must use [Basic Authentication](/v3/auth#basic-authentication) when accessing it, where the username is the OAuth application `client_id` and the password is its `client_secret`.
+Invalid tokens will return `404 NOT FOUND`.

+    POST /applications/:client_id/tokens/:access_token

+### Response

+<%= headers 200 %>
+<%= json(:oauth_access_with_user) %>

 ## Revoke all authorizations for an application

 OAuth application owners can revoke every token for an OAuth application.
 You